 Anal glands are sacs that are located on each side of the rectum of a dog.
-If you think of the area like a clock they are usually found at about 10 and 2.
-These glands contain a foul-smelling substance, and most dogs secrete some of this through their glands when they have a bowel movement, or if they are scared.
+If you think of the area like a clock, they are usually found at about 10 and 2.
+These glands contain a foul-smelling substance, and most dogs secrete some of this through their glands when they have a bowel movement or are scared.
 Some dogs can’t express their glands on their own.
 In the past, the task of expressing anal glands often was left to the dog groomer.
-In recent years, due to liability issues, fewer groomers preform this service leaving the job of expressing anal glands to veterinarians.
-It IS important for groomers to check the glands while bathing a dog and let dog owners know if the glands may need checked by a veterinarian, or if any abnormalities are observed.
+In recent years, due to liability issues, fewer groomers perform this service leaving the job of expressing anal glands to veterinarians.
+Groomers need to check the glands while bathing a dog and let dog owners know if the glands may need to be checked by a veterinarian or if any abnormalities are observed.

 DOG BATHING WITHOUT A BATHING SYSTEM

-When bathing a dog without the use of a bathing system you begin by getting the dog wet.
+When bathing a dog without using a bathing system, you begin by getting the dog wet.
 Warm water should be used, and you spray down the dog starting at the neck and moving towards the tail, from the top of the dog moving down toward the feet.
-You then carefully spray the dog’s head being careful not to get water into their ears or nose.
+You then carefully spray the dog’s head, careful not to get water into their ears or nose.

 FAST FACT: A DOGS NORMAL BODY TEMPERATURE RANGES FROM 100.4° TO 102.5° FAHRENHEIT.
 THIS MEANS THEY DO NOT NEED AS WARM OF WATER TO BE COMFORTABLE AS HUMANS REQUIRE, AS HUMAN’S NORMAL BODY TEMPERATURE IS 98.6° FAHRENHEIT.
 SO, USE WATER THAT IS SLIGHTLY COOLER THAN YOU WOULD BE COMFORTABLE SHOWERING IN.